regor-unimore/Random-Instances-MMMVRPTW/README.md

 This sheet contains the full distance matrix (in kilometers) between all nodes (depots + customers).

 - Matrix dimensions: *(#depots + #customers) x (#depots + #customers)*
-- Distances have been computed using the Open Source Routing Machine (OSRM) (https://project-osrm.org/)
+- Distances have been computed using the [Open Source Routing Machine (OSRM)](https://project-osrm.org/).

 ### 3. Sheet: `Vehicle Description`